dakadkart/xyz-documentation/docs/cli/topics/cli.md

 # Commands

-In this section we give you a quick overview of the most commonly used commands to interact with XYZ Spaces from the HERE CLI.
+In this section we give you a quick overview of the most commonly used commands to interact with Spaces from the HERE Data Hub CLI.

 > #### Warning
-> Configuration is required for HERE CLI to work.
+> Configuration is required for HERE Data Hub CLI to work.
 > If you have skipped the previous section now is the time to go back and verify that
-> HERE CLI is properly configured with your developer identity.
+> HERE Data Hub CLI is properly configured with your developer identity.
 In case you are not
 > certain, you can run `here configure verify` to check if your credentials are valid.

 ## Supported Commands

-HERE CLI is built to be modular and extensible, so it is entirely possible that when you use the tool it has already learned a couple of new tricks.
+HERE Data Hub CLI is built to be modular and extensible, so it is entirely possible that when you use the tool it has already learned a couple of new tricks.

 The general structure is that you call the `here` command followed by *command*